$\mathrm{L}^1$ full groups of flows: L1 full groups of Polish normed group actions

 \begin{theorem} Let \( G \acts X \) be a Borel measure-preserving action of a Polish normed group \( (G, \norm{\cdot}) \) on a standard probability space.
 The \( \LL^{1} \) full group \( \lfgr{G \acts X} \) is a Polish normed group relative to the norm \( \norm{T}_{1} = \int_{X} D(x, Tx)\, d\mu(x) \). \end{theorem}

-\begin{remark} When the acting group is finitely generated equipped with the word length metric with respect to the finite generating set, it can be shown that the right-invariant metric induced by the norm on the $\LL^1$ full group is complete (see Prop.~3.4, Prop.~3.5 and the remark thereafter in \cite{MR3810253} for a more general statement).
-Nevertheless, $\LL^1$ full groups are not CLI in general, for instance if $G=\R$ is acting by rotation on the circle, the $\LL^1$ full group of the action is $\Aut(\mathbb S^1,\lambda)$ itself, which is not CLI. \end{remark}
+\begin{remark} When the acting group is finitely generated and equipped with the word length metric with respect to a finite generating set, it can be shown that the left-invariant metric induced by the norm on the \(\LL^1\) full group is complete (see~\cite[Prop.~3.4 and 3.5]{MR3810253} and the remark thereafter for a more general statement).
+Nevertheless, \(\LL^1\) full groups generally do not admit compatible complete left-invariant metrics, i.e., they are not necessarily CLI groups.
+For instance, if \(G = \R\) is acting by rotation on the circle, the \(\LL^1\) full group of the action is all of \(\Aut(\mathbb S^1,\lambda)\), which is not CLI. \end{remark}

-Let us point out a possible more general framework for the above theorem.
-Given a standard probability space $(X,\mu)$, consider a metric $D$ on $X$ which is allowed to take the value $+\infty$ and which is Borel (an example being given by equation \eqref{eq: def D} which actually makes sense for all $x,y\in X$).
-Note that the relation $D(x,y)<+\infty$ is an equivalence relation, and define the $\LL^1$ full group of $D$ as the group of all $T\in\Aut(X,\mu)$ such that $\int_X D(x,T(x))d\mu(x)<+\infty$.
+Let us point out a possibility to generalize our framework.
+Given a standard probability space \((X,\mu)\), consider an extended Borel metric \(D\) on \(X\), i.e., a Borel metric that is allowed to take the value \(+\infty\) (Eq.~\eqref{eq:def-D} provides such an example).
+Note that the relation \(D(x,y)<+\infty\) is an equivalence relation.
+One can now define the \(\LL^1\) full group of \(D\) in complete analogy with Definition~\ref{def:l1-full-group} as the group of all \(T\in\Aut(X,\mu)\) whose norm \(\norm{T}_{D} = \int_X D(x,T(x))\, d\mu(x) \) is finite.